montezumba/TiviAppDev/README.md

  If you are still not fimiliar with the TiviApp application, please visit our [main site](https://tiviapp.cloudaccess.host).

  ## A Quick Guide

+ A Content Provider is basically a third-party piece of code that provides usefull content for TiviApp users.
+This content can be either:
+ - One or more playlists (Channel Lists) in M3U format
+ - One or more EPG (TV Guides) in XMLTV format
+ - A specific stream (Channel) in one of the supported formats

- The simpliest way of getting started is to clone this repository and start exploring the Demo Provider project.
+ The simpliest way of getting started is to clone this repository and start exploring the demo projects.
- The compiled and working version of Demo Provider has already been uploaded to the official repository and can be activated from the Settings menu in TiviApp.

 ## Welcome to GitHub Pages